Dr. Matthew Paldy, PhD, LP

 A Clinical Perspective on Student Depression

-Therapy focuses on helping students reconnect with their internal experience in a manageable way—thoughts, emotions, motivation—without becoming overwhelmed or shutting down.
-It’s not about forcing positivity; it’s about restoring capacity and engagement gradually.
+Therapy focuses on helping students reconnect with their internal experience in a gradual, manageable way without becoming overwhelmed.

 When Student Depression Becomes Concerning